-When you convert your drawing from a 2D software that is not well-built for 3D landscape designs, it can blur out or misrepresent the details.
-Cleaning up such a drawing can be a very daunting task.
-Anyone who has spent time converting a 2D drawing to a 3D rendering has, at one time or another, found that the 3D representation of his/her 2D drawing did not turn out the way they had envisioned.
-The plant details are lost, 3D textures look blurred, and structures like patios appear as poorly drawn wireframes.
+Anyone who has spent time converting a 2D drawing to a 3D rendering has, at one time or another, found that the 3D representation of the 2D drawing did not turn out the way they had envisioned.
+For example, the plant details are lost, 3D textures look blurred, and structures like patios appear as poorly drawn wireframes.

 With the right software to support your 3D proposals, you can start winning more clients, building a portfolio of models to showcase your work, and charging a premium design fee for your 3D services.